 ALLEY: A minor right-of-way, dedicated to public use, which affords a secondary means of vehicular access to the back or side of properties otherwise abutting a street.

 ALTERATIONS: When applied to a building or structure, means a change or rearrangement in the structural parts, or an enlargement, whether by extending on a side or by increasing in height, or the moving from one location or position to another.

+AMUSEMENT AND RECREATION ESTABLISHMENTS: Businesses whose primary function is entertainment.
+Examples include: theaters; billiards halls; bowling alleys; miniature golf; and, game arcades.

 ANTENNA: Any structure or device used to collect or radiate electromagnetic waves for the provision of cellular, paging, personal communications services (PCS) and microwave communications.
 Such structures and devices include, but are not limited to the following: directional antennas, such as panels, microwave dishes and satellite dishes; and, omnidirectional antennas, such as whips.

 APPLICANT: A person or entity who applies for a permit.
 An applicant can be the owner of the property or someone who is representing the owner, such as a builder, developer, optional purchaser, consultant, engineer, or architect.

+ASSISTED LIVING FACILITY: A health facility where persons are housed and furnished with meals and continuing nursing care for compensation.

+AUTOMOTIVE SALES AND RENTALS: Buildings and premises for the sale, rental, and ancillary service of vehicles such as automobiles, motorcycles, and boats.

 BARS: A bar is an establishment in which the primary function is the sale and service of alcoholic beverages for consumption on the premises.
 A casino may be an accessory use to a bar.